Argos honour CFL legend Doug Flutie, keeping the past alive

 He looked at a fan bounding around among the tents, trucks and barbecues of the tailgate, and the famous Toronto Argonauts quarterback grinned, shrugged his shoulders and tossed the guy a perfect spiral.
 The fan juggled his drinks and hauled in the picturesque pass from the three-time Grey Cup champ, and a sea of fans in blue whooped with applause.

 Flutie – widely considered the greatest player in Canadian Football League history – was making a rare appearance in Toronto on Monday night as part of the team’s celebration of the 20th anniversary of the 1996 and 1997 back-to-back Grey Cup championships.
-It was all part of the club’s ongoing efforts to boost attendance and rekindle a love that once existed in Toronto for the Argos.
+It was held before the Argonauts’ dramatic 27-24 win over the Ottawa Redblacks, all part of the club’s ongoing efforts to boost attendance and rekindle a love that once existed in Toronto for the Argos.

 Flutie sat on the tail end of that long pregame autograph table full of his old teammates, shoulder-to-shoulder with his gregarious running back, Michael “Pinball” Clemons, the two elbowing one another boyishly.
 Flutie posed for countless selfies and signed everything from mini-helmets to footballs, old No. 2 Argos jerseys and even Boston College Flutie sweaters.